 Avoiding accidentally committing private branches to the ASF repo

-Its dangerously easy —especially when using IDEs— to accidentally commit changes to the ASF repo, be it direct to the trunk, branch-2 or other standard branch on which you are developing, or to a private branch you had intended to keep on github (or a private repo).
+It’s dangerous —especially when using IDEs— to accidentally commit changes to the ASF repo, be directed to the trunk, branch-2, other standard branch on which you are developing, or to a private branch you had intended to keep on github (or a private repo).

-Committers can avoid this by having the directory in which they develop code set up with read only access to the ASF repository on github, without the apache repository added.
-A separate directory should be set up with write access to the ASF repository as well as read access to your other repositories.
-Merging operations and pushes back to the ASF repo are done from this directory —so isolated from all local development.
+Committers can avoid this by setting the directory in which they develop code to read only access to the ASF repository on github.
+A separate directory should also be set up with write access to the ASF repository as well as read access to your other repositories.
+Merging operations and push backs to the ASF repo are done from this directory —so it will be immune to all local changes.

-If you do accidentally commit a branch to the ASF repo, the infrastructure team can delete it —but they cannot stop it propagating to github and potentially being visible.
-Try not to do that.
+If you do accidentally committed a branch to the ASF repo, the infrastructure team can delete it —but they cannot stop it propagating to github and potentially being visible.
+Please avoid this.